 Air travel is now possible in Ethiopia however some land borders remain closed.
 Anyone arriving in the country needs to present a negative PCR test taken no more than 120 hours before departure.
 All passengers will also need to self-quarantine for 7 days.
 Passengers without a negative test will be required to quarantine at a government facility for 7 days.
 Transiting passengers are exempt from the current quarantine restrictions for coronavirus.
 Passengers transiting Addis Ababa Bole International Airport are subject to COVID-19 screening measures during transit.
 The maximum transit time is 72 hours.
 Domestic restrictions are still in place and wearing face masks is required in public areas.

 Beginning July 1, commercial air travel may resume with two international flights per airline per week.
 Gabon's land and sea borders remain closed.
 If you do travel to Gabon, you will be required to quarantine for 15 days in a government facility, or in another facility arranged by your place of work.
 The country still has domestic restrictions in place including social distancing and hygiene requirements.
 European tourists, business travelers will not be granted visas after EU excludes country from ‘safe list’.
-There is a daily curfew from 8 pm to 5 am and everyone must wear a mask in public areas.
-A curfew is in effect from 8 p.m. to 5 a.m.
+The Gabonese Government has extended the state of health emergency for a period of 45 days, until 17 November 2020.

 Land and sea borders were re-opened as of October 16, while the airport will officially re-open on October 31.
 All arriving passengers need to present a negative PCR COVID-19 test taken within 72 hours prior of departure.
 This is required of all arrivals regardless of nationality.
 The Government has lifted some internal restrictions allowing schools, restaurants, bars, and other businesses to resume normal operations.
 However, public health regulations such as wearing of facial masks and social distancing remain.

 As with other EU countries, Germany is limiting entry to EU citizens and residents.
 EU nationals may be required to provide proof of entry and a valid reason to enter Germany.
 Transit travelers are allowed to transit in Germany as long as they have proof of onward travel.
 Georgia, Jordan, Romania and Tunisia are declared as "COVID-19 risk regions".
-Starting November 2, 2020 until the end of November, a partial lockdown will be imposed restricting internal travel to "necessary", limiting gatherings to maximum of 10 and closure of recreational facilities.
+During the holidays, namely between December 23, 2020 and January 1, 2021, some restrictions may be loosened.
+Starting December 16, 2020, Germany will be in full lockdown until January 10, 2021.

 Kotoka International Airport reopened on 1 September.
 Commercial flights are now operating to and from Ghana on a limited number of routes.
 Land and sea borders remain closed..
 However, domestic flights are allowed to fly.
 On arrival all passengers will be subject to a mandatory COVID-19 test at Kotoka International airport.
 The test is understood to be an antigen test and it will be conducted before baggage is collected at a cost of $150 per passenger.
 Although there are no current movement restrictions within Ghana, face masks are required in public.
 Religious services may take place at 25% attendance.